Power Distribution Network Reconfiguration for Distributed Generation Maximization

 \subsubsection{DG expansion site analysis}

 In the DG expansion site analysis, additional DG capacity is added to a single node one at a time.
 This added capacity is large enough for the apparent power rating of the unit to not be an active constraint in \eqref{eqn:inverter_capacity}, allowing us to identify the HC of the grid.
-After adding DG to a single node, \eqref{opt:reconfig} is solved with $K=0$, $2$ and $4$, to enable a comparison of the HC before and after reconfiguration.
+After adding DG to a single node, \eqref{opt:reconfig} is solved with $K=0$, $2$ and $4$.
 This procedure is repeated for all 532 non-slack nodes in the system, sometimes referred to as the iterative or detailed method \cite{stanfield2017optimizing}.
 No single optimization took more than 10 mins, which is considered reasonable for a site analysis.

 In Fig.~\ref{fig:3D_bar_chart}, the results from the $532 \times 3$ optimizations in the DG expansion site analysis can be seen.
 The $x,y$-value indicates the location of a node in the network and the bar height is the HC at that node in MW.
 The blue part of each bar is the HC in the normal radial topology, whereas the red and yellow part is the additional HC including reconfiguration with $K=2$ and $4$ respectively.